EdDataScienceEES/tutorial-nicolelikesharks/index.md

 <img align="center" width="687" height="384" src="./Output/prelim_whalesharks_map.png">

+_Figure 3: Occurrence points on map now that false points have been removed_

 <a href="#section4"></a>
 ## 4. Plotting interactive bubble maps

 Now here's the part we've all been waiting for!
 Let's create our interactive bubble maps!
 But first we have to prepare the raster data.
 As the raster layers have different extents, let's match them up rebuilding the chlrophyll layer with our temperature layer as reference.